Choosing the right training plan

 When it comes to mileage, the golden rule is to increase your weekly mileage by about 10% each week.
 For your long runs, it’s important to increase the distance slowly.
 I usually adopt a cycle of three weeks of building mileage followed by an easier “recovery week.”
 This strategy helps your body adapt and minimizes the risk of injury.

-Incorporating a race into your training schedule can serve as a fantastic motivation booster!
+Incorporating a race into your training plan can be a great motivation booster!
 Whether it’s a half marathon or a shorter race, having an event to aim for can provide a great benchmark for your progress.
-You may need to adjust your training plan slightly to accommodate the race, but the motivation it brings is worth the effort.
+You may need to adjust your training plan slightly to accommodate the race, but the motivation it brings is worth it.

 Be Flexible with Your Plan